bodrovis/lokalise_manager/README.md

 These options will be merged with the default ones.
 Please note that per-client config has the highest priority.

-You can also individual options later using the `#config` instance variable (it contains an OpenStruct object):
+You can also adjust individual options later using the `#config` instance variable (it contains an OpenStruct object):

 ```
 importer.config.project_id = '678xyz'